Dr Nils MarkussonSenior Lecturer

 My current work applies cultural political economy to CCS and climate engineering.
 A recent paper has re-theorised the notion of ‘technical fixes’ based on a study of the co-evolution of climate engineering promises with the neoliberal political regime.

-I teach on modules across first to third year of undergraduate geography studies:
+I teach on modules across the second and third years of our undergraduate geography modules:

-I also contribute to a pair of postgrad geography modules:
+I also contribute to a postgrad geography module: